Mookie Betts Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 19th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 18th in the league.

-- The Pirates give up the second-fewest home runs in baseball (81 total, one per game).
+- Pirates pitchers combine to surrender the second-fewest home runs in baseball (82 total, one per game).

-- Keller tries for his 10th victory when he gets the start for the Pirates, his 18th of the season.
-He is 9-3 with a 3.34 ERA and 118 strikeouts in 105 2/3 innings pitched.

-- The righty last pitched on Wednesday against the San Diego Padres, when he tossed six innings, allowing one earned run while giving up four hits.
+- The right-hander's last time out was on Thursday against the San Diego Padres, when he went 4 2/3 innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.